shuxin-03/election-blog/content/post/2024-11-19-week-11/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-7-1.png" width="672" />

 Similarly, Trump's speech also focused on the "people," "audience," and "country."
-However, frequent mention of words like "Mexico," "border," "migrants," "economic," "policy," "killed," and "terrible" reflect an emphasis on attacking the incumbent party on its poor administration which caused the bad economic condition and polarizing and unpopular immigration policies.
+Frequent mention of words like "Mexico," "border," "migrants," "economic," "policy," "killed," and "terrible" reflect a critique of the incumbent administration for economic struggles and immigration policies, consistent with a clarifying campaign.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-8-1.png" width="672" />

-Overall, both parties followed Vavreck's theory on the type of campaign that a party should run under relevant economic conditions.
-However, this tight race might be caused by other factors such as the limited time which Harris had to campaign as a presidential candidate, which I would like to investigate into in the future by comparing the volume and intensity of campaigns by both candidates given the time constraint.
+Overall, both candidates appear to have adhered to Vavreck’s theory on running campaigns suited to the economic context.
+However, the close race suggests additional factors may have influenced the outcome.
+One potential area for further exploration is the limited time Harris had to campaign as a presidential candidate.
+Comparing the volume and intensity of campaigns by both candidates under these time constraints may provide further insights.